 Zoom – This easy to use platform allows you to host your own webinars for free.
 You can do one-on-one consultations for an unlimited time, or 3 or more people for 40 minutes.
 Packages for up to 100 people (unlimited time) on a call start at $15 per month.

 You’ll also want a way to communicate with your readers through email.
 Using an email service provider lets you communicate with the people that want to hear from you, while still protecting their privacy and keeping their information safe and secure, an important value.
-I use MailChimp – Email Marketing is one of the best ways to connect with your new audience.
-MailChimp is free for the first 2000 subscribers.
-It’s the platform we’ve used since the beginning of Joybilee Farm in 2003.
+I use Active Campaign – Email Marketing is one of the best ways to connect with your new audience.

 The other thing you need for a successful blog that actually brings some income into your homestead is pretty pictures.
 You’ll use these pictures on your blog, your web store, and on social media, Pinterest, and Instagram.
 It’s worth the effort to invest the time and money into creating beautiful photos.
 But if you are just starting out, don’t wait to get started until you have perfect photos.
 You can use your phone for nice photos for a blog, but when you are ready to dig deeper and improve your photography skills here’s the resources that I use.